John Cornelius (pirate)

 John Cornelius (fl.
-1687–1721) was an Irish pirate supposedly active in the Red Sea and off the west coast of Africa.
-He succeeded William Lewis, who was killed after announcing he'd made a pact with the Devil.
+1687–1721) was an Irish pirate allegedly active in the Red Sea and off the west coast of Africa.
+He succeeded William Lewis, who was killed after announcing he had made a deal with the Devil.
 Lewis and Cornelius are likely the fictional creations of Captain Charles Johnson, who presented their stories among those of real historical pirates.